 Some companies choose to have additional information included on their certificate of incorporation.
 This can include the names of the company’s directors and secretaries, a statement of good standing or the business’s objects.
 You may also choose to have the document legalised by the Foreign and Commonwealth Office (FCO) for use overseas.

-What happens if you lose your certificate of incorporation?
+What happens if you lose your certificate?

 Even if you do not need your certificate of incorporation on a day-to-day basis, you must ensure that it is safely stored in a place that you can access when required.
 This can be in a digital format or a hard copy.
 You will receive a digital copy of your certificate within a few hours of registration.
 The cost of a paper hard copy of your certificate is £15.00, and this will be posted to you.
 It can take several days for the certificate to reach you.